All Episodes

 Yeah.

-Oh, that's very good, Mr. Bradley.
+Oh, that's very good, Mr. President.

-It was like Special Olympics, etc.
+It was like Special Olympics.

-Oh, he wonderful 129.
+Oh, he had wonderful 129.

-Oh that's really great, Mr. President.
+That's really great, Mr. President.

-Limo Leno says a little cynicism.
+Limo Leno says, a little cynicism.

-You know, like Special Olympics or something.
+Yeah, yeah, you know, like Special Olympics or something.

 Special Olympics.

-Here's Sarah Palin, March 7th, 2009 on her website, Sarah Pack, holding her baby with Down syndrome Trig, addressing the 2009 Special Olympics.
+Here's Sarah Palin, March 7th, 2009, on her website, Sarah Pack, holding her baby with Down syndrome Trig, addressing the 2009 Special Olympics.

 My heart filled up with love as my mind emptied itself of all the different worries and fears and concerns that I had.